SalviaSage/Translingual-Phonetic-Alphabet/Translingual Phonetic Alphabet (TPA) Typer/documents/Independent Explanations on Articulatory Phonetics.md

 [﻿](§0.5)This document gives examples from the International Phonetic Alphabet's ( ﻿IPA﻿ ) phonetic notation using square brackets [ ﻿﻿ ].
 The Translingual Phonetic Alphabet's ( ﻿TPA﻿ ) phonetic notation is marked with curly brackets { ﻿﻿ }.

-[﻿](§0.6)The Translingual Phonetic Alphabet is based on the International Phonetic Alphabet.
+[﻿](§0.6)The Translingual Phonetic Alphabet is a phonetic alphabet that is similar to the International Phonetic Alphabet.
 It can be considered a derivative of it.
 The IPA has full Unicode support, and more phonetic characters in conformity with the IPA are being added to Unicode.
 I do not have the rights to Unicode or the International Phonetic Alphabet.
 I believe there is nothing here with regards to my works that I can patent or claim.
 The rights to those works belong to their respective authors.
 However, my literary works as well as my science project, the Translingual Phonetic Alphabet, constitute my own ( ﻿author's﻿ ) intellectual property.
 I want my intellectual property preserved and attributed to me.

 [﻿](§0.7)I must underline the complexity of this subject.
 To have accurate explanations, we have to dig deep.
 I want to give you a sense of how many different combinations of sounds there can be.
 Through my research, I have found and numbered the total number of individual sounds ( ﻿phones﻿ ) to be about one hundred and fifty.
 All of which can be represented in the Translingual Phonetic Alphabet and in Unicode.
 There are enough Latin letters and their variations in Unicode to make an alphabet based on that, and I did exactly that.
 There are about one hundred and thirty consonants ( ﻿contoids﻿ ).
 There are twenty vowels ( ﻿vocoids﻿ ), plus six semi‑vowels (or approximants) that make a smooth transition from contoids to vocoids.
 There also exist secondary articulations whereby another motion is being committed within the vocal tract while another articulation is taking place at the same time.
 Seeing this forced me to introduce the concept of plain phones and complex phones.
 Phone is the Greek word for sound.
 This complexity arises from the human being's excellent capacity for language and sound production.
 However, we do know that there are limitations to these mixes and matches and that not everything can be combined.
 It is the subject of articulatory phonetics to make correct explanations with regard to these sounds.